JRepoInd/repository.crzen/README.md

 repository.crzen
 ================
-To install this repo copy this link: https://github.com/crzen/repository.crzen/blob/master/zips/repository.crzen/repository.crzen-0.1.0.zip?raw=true Save it your desktop, an sd card, or some XBMC accessible folder.
+To install this repo copy or click this link: https://github.com/crzen/repository.crzen/blob/master/zips/repository.crzen/repository.crzen-0.1.0.zip?raw=true Save it your desktop, an sd card, or some XBMC accessible folder.
 You might have to tell XBMC to view hidden files to find an accessible folder.